The holidays are coming up, which means it’s Flancocho season!

 Prepare the Chocolate Cake

-- Prepare Cake Batter: Make the cake mix according to the box instructions, this is using Angela's Chocolate Dominican Cake Mix which is a 2.28 lbs box.
+- Prepare Cake Batter: Make the cake mix according to the box instructions.
 You will only be using half of the cake batter for this recipe.
 Save the other half to bake another cake or cupcakes.

 Prepare Flan Mixture